 Free + open to all - Registration Suggested

 Help make lunches and distribute them to people who are homeless in Cleveland

-At 1PM, a panel of local, regional, and national leaders working in food production, distribution, access, and policy will convene to discuss with the audience the factors, outcomes, and possible solutions to food insecurity and inequity in our country.
+At 1PM, a panel of artists and leaders working in food production, distribution, and access will convene to discuss with the audience the factors, outcomes, and possible solutions to hunger and food insecurity in our country.

-ABOUT THE FOR FREEDOMS TOWN HALL PROJECT
+ABOUT FOR FREEDOMS TOWN HALL

 All programs are funded by The Andy Warhol Foundation for the Visual Arts and Leadership Circle gifts from anonymous donors, Yuval Brisker, Joanne Cohen and Morris Wheeler, Margaret Cohen and Kevin Rahilly, Becky Dunn, Harriet Goldberg, Agnes Gund, Richard and Michelle Jeschelnig, Donna and Stewart Kohl, Jan Lewis, Toby Devan Lewis, and Scott Mueller.

 All MOCA Cleveland programs are supported in part by the residents of Cuyahoga County through a public grant from Cuyahoga Arts & Culture, the Cleveland Foundation, the George Gund Foundation, and the continuing support of the Museum’s Board of Directors, patrons, and members.